oppia/creator-documentation/docs/admins/create-new-skill.rst

 Write the Concept Card for a Skill
 ==================================

-In Oppia, the **Concept Card** is what learners see when they need extra help.
+In Oppia, learners interact with a **Concept Card** when they need extra help.
 It consists of two sections:

 * **Skill Description**: The name/title of the skill.
 * **Review materials**: A brief overview of the skill and how to perform it.